How Many Hours is Part Time? 2026 Guide

 The 2000 Regulations give part-time workers the right, in principle, not to be treated less favourably than full-time workers of the same employer who work under the same type of employment contract simply because they are part-time.

-An example of objective justification could include a part-time worker who is denied health insurance, even though a comparable full-time worker has this, because of the disproportionate cost to the business of providing the benefit.
+An example of objective justification could include a part-time worker who is denied health insurance, even though a comparable full-time worker has this, because of the disproportionate cost to the business of providing the benefit, although whether this is lawful will depend on the facts and whether the employer can show the approach is proportionate.

 a.
 Written Statement of Reasons